sagemath/sage-archive-2023-02-01/README.md

    For example, to build a Python2-based Sage (which was the default before Sage 9.0), use `./configure --with-python=2`.

-1. At the end of a successful `./configure` run, you may see messages recommending to install extra system packages using your package manager.
-Only the most recent releases of your distribution will have all of these packages.
+   At the end of a successful `./configure` run, you may see messages recommending to install extra system packages using your package manager.

+   For a large [list of Sage
+   packages](https://trac.sagemath.org/ticket/27330), Sage is able to detect whether an installed system package is suitable for use with Sage; in that case, Sage will not build another copy from source.

+   Only the most recent releases of your distribution will have all of these recommended packages.

-   If you choose to install the system packages, a re-run of `./configure` will test whether the versions installed are usable for Sage; if they are, this will reduce the compilation time and disk space needed by Sage.
+1. Optional: If you choose to install the additional system packages, a re-run of `./configure` will test whether the versions installed are usable for Sage; if they are, this will reduce the compilation time and disk space needed by Sage.
 The usage of packages may be adjusted by `./configure` parameters (check again the output of `./configure --help`).

 1. Type `make`.
 That's it!
 Everything is automatic and non-interactive; but it will a few hours (on a recent computer).